Welcome To Community Music School of Springfield

 Young students singing in colorful t-shirts

-Watch the livestream of the Springfield Citywide Dr. King Day Celebration
+Watch the Springfield Dr. King Day Celebration Livestream here on Monday, January 19th at 2pm:

 sondio students with faculty playing brass and woodwinds in the MLK day performance